redprakash/wx-csharp/README.md

-# Suggested pathwat for WX to learn dotnet c#
+# Suggested pathway for WX to learn dotnet c#